AOSC-Dev/aosc-os-abbs/.github/ISSUE_TEMPLATE/security-vulnerabilities-report.md

 CVE IDs (if any)
 ---------------------

-*Please list with references to each ID.*
+*Comma-separated list of CVE IDs.*

 Other security advisory IDs (if any)
 ------------------------------------------------